DiederikPC/project-computational-science/Readme.md

 ## Explanation of files
-The SocialGraph.py, SophGraph.py and get_metrics.py are files meant to be imported and used by other files. structure_analysis.py and running_model.py are both files used to create plots or print analysis data.
+The SocialGraph.py, SophGraph.py and get_metrics.py are files meant to be imported and used by other files. structure_analysis.py  can be ran to study the structure of both used networks. running_model.py is ran to generate data for the three used metrics over the parameter ranges chosen and be stored in Results.
+This data is used by visualization_&_results.py to generate plots and calculate the average percent error.

 ## Explanation of network
 The two networks used are barabasi-albert and an empirical facebook network.